KayChansiri/Demo_random_forest-/README.md

 ## Out-of-bag error estimation

 When building each tree in RF, the algorithm randomly selects a subset of the data (with replacement) for training, which means some data points may be selected multiple times, while others may not be selected at all.
 The data points not used to train a particular tree are known as the **"out-of-bag"** (OOB) data for that tree.
 To further explain, with the bootstrapping method, each sub-dataset automatically excludes some data points.
 For example, from bootstrap 1, the first few data points could be participant IDs 1, 2, 3, and 4, and then for bootstrap 2, it could be IDs 1, 2, 2, and 4, as we sampled with replacement.
 In this case, participant 3 got automatically excluded from bootstrap 2 while participant ID 2 got selected repeatedly.
 Approximately, each sub-dataset has 60% overlap of the samples with the original dataset, and the other 40% are repeated cases.
+Note that for each predictor (classifier and regressor), the repeated 40% are not the same.

 The main advantage of OOB error estimation is that it provides a way to estimate the model's performance without needing a separate validation or test set.
 In other words, you may not have to run the cross-validation technique, which could take a lot of time if you have a big forest, to evaluate the model's performance.
 Refer to my [previous post](( https://kaychansiri.github.io/ClassificationTree/) to learn more about the cross-validation (CV) process.
 To provide a brief summary, CV is the process that helps evaluate the model's performance, not to reduce variance like the bagging process.
 As As both OOB error estimation and CV involve categorizing the data pool into subsets, people often get confused between these two methods.